mixxxdj/website/content/pages/download.md

       - slug: archlinux
         os: Arch Linux
         text: |
           The latest stable version of Mixxx is [available](https://archlinux.org/packages/community/x86_64/mixxx/) in the community repository and can be installed using `pacman`.
-Open a terminal and type:
+          Open a terminal, and enter:

               # pacman -S mixxx
       - slug: source